 The Lonely Planet-recommended Cianjur Adventure offers guests a homestay in rural West Java, with ample opportunity to experience the local lifestyle and explore the region’s attractions.

 Or else the newer (and cheaper) Volunteer in Java offers a similar experience, but with the emphasis on voluntary English teaching at local schools and cultural exchange.
-Their team of Indonesian English teachers
+Its team of Indonesian English teachers

 For those interested in learning Bahasa, Alam Bahasa, language school in